Elenan9127/qa_partfolio/README.md

 This repository represents QA portfolio which includes:
-- Test Cases
+- Examples of Test Cases in JSON
-- Bag Reports
+- Examples of Bag Reports in JSON
+- Example of Request in Postman
+- Example of SQL Queries